 Figure W11A: Wiarton's original train station from a distance (about 1905).

-Figure W11B: Wiarton's Grand Trunk Railway train station (about 1910 and 2004)
+Figure W11B: Wiarton's Grand Trunk Railway train station (c.
+1910, 2004, 2023)

 In its prime, the station received was the starting point for six trains daily.
 They would leave Wiarton and stop at Clavering and Hepworth before ending up in Parkhead.
 The train was then turned around and would stop at the same stations with the terminus in Wiarton.
 This continued even after the Grand Trunk Railway company was absorbed into the new Canadian National Railway in 1923.
 Indeed, with passenger and freight service arriving in Wiarton both by ship and by train, Wiarton was the primary transportation hub of the Bruce Peninsula.

-Figure W11C: Wiarton train station (about 1910, c.
-2003)
+Figure W11C: Wiarton train station (c.
+1910, 2003, 2023)

 In 1926, the growing popularity of motor vehicle transportation, in part, lead the CNR to cut Wiarton's daily round-trip service from six to four per day, with the last train of the day continuing on from Parkhead to Owen Sound before returning to Wiarton.
 Five years later, service was again cut in half, down to two round trips per day.
 Then, in 1935, the base station for the train was moved to Owen Sound.
 From that point on, the train would leave Owen Sound and head to Wiarton after which it returned to Parkhead to meet the north and south passenger trains before returning to Wiarton and then travelling back to Owen Sound.
 The roundhouse, which had been little used since 1895 when the station in Owen Sound opened, was also demolished at about this time.
 In addition, in February 1947 the freight shed on the former site of the original train station was moved and placed to the rear of the newer station (the original baggage room of the 1904 station had previously been torn down to make way.